bgoonz/Css-Practice-and-AJAX/resources/readings/01-positioning.md

 *   Fixed
 *   Sticky

-All properties except for `static` are used in conjunction with the properties `top`, `right`, `bottom` and `left` to ultimately determine an element’s position on the page.
+All properties except for `static` are used in conjunction with the properties `top`, `right`, `bottom` and `left` to ultimately determine an element's position on the page.
 The `top`, `right`, `left` and `bottom` properties are all optional, except in the case of a sticky element, which requires at least one of the four properties to be set.

 For the rest of this article, the examples use the following HTML and base CSS.